Invariance of Brownian motion associated with past and future maxima: Introduction and main results

 For every fixed $t>0$, we observed in \cite{har22+} that the Wiener measure on the space $C([0,t];\R )$ of real-valued continuous functions over $[0,t]$ is invariant under the anticipative transformation $\ct \equiv \ct^{t}: C([0,t];\R )\to C([0,t];\R )$ defined by

 Namely, it holds that

 See \cite[Theorem~1.1]{har22+}; we also append a proof for the reader's convenience in the appendix.
+Anticipative transforms of Brownian motion have been studied by many authors particularly in the framework of Malliavin calculus; one of their main concerns is absolute continuity relationships, or Girsanov-type formulas, for those transformations with respect to the underlying Wiener measure.
+We refer the reader to \cite[Section~6]{har22} and references therein for more accounts of this topic.
+The transformation $\ct $ defined in \eqref{;defct} is an instance in which we can explicitly calculate the corresponding Radon--Nikod\'ym density, which, in fact, turns out to be identically equal to $1$: for any nonnegative measurable function $F$ on $C([0,t];\R )$,

+Path transformations to be studied in the sequel serve as another instance of such a situation.
+Here and below, we say that a function on $C([0,t];\R )$ is measurable if it is Borel-measurable with respect to the topology of uniform convergence in $C([0,t];\R )$.

-The aim of the present paper is to understand better the above invariance in law of Brownian motion, which we will accomplish by incorporating a positive real parameter $c$ into the definition~\eqref{;defct} of $\ct $ to consider two extremals by tending $c\downarrow 0$ and $c\to \infty $.
+The aim of the present paper is to understand better the aforementioned invariance in law of Brownian motion, which we will accomplish by incorporating a positive real parameter $c$ into the definition~\eqref{;defct} of $\ct $ to consider two extremals by tending $c\downarrow 0$ and $c\to \infty $.
+In what follows, unless otherwise specified, we fix $t>0$.
+For every $c>0$, define $\ctc \equiv \ct ^{t,(c)}:C([0,t];\R )\to C([0,t];\R )$ by